 Smuggling debts lead Chinese migrants to rape and prostitution

-'Fay' was recognised as a victim of trafficking after being rescued from a brothel in Derry by the PSNI in 2009.
+Fay was recognised as a victim of trafficking after being rescued from a brothel in Londonderry by police in 2009.

 Duped, then raped